-New Primary Cutaneous Malignancies
+New Primary Malignancies

+Advise patients that BRAFTOVI increases the risk of developing new primary cutaneous and non-cutaneous malignancies.
 Advise patients to contact their healthcare provider immediately for change in or development of new skin lesions [see Warnings and Precautions (5.1)].